it’s not a common type of betting activity in Australia, but it does exist in 2022?

 5. understand the Odds Calculator at Betfair and how to use it when considering the odds of a backed bet and a lay bet.

-6. understand the liability aspect, that is having sufficient funds in your Betfair account to cover the exposure of your lay bet.
+6. understand the liability aspect, which is having sufficient funds in your Betfair account to cover the exposure of your lay bet.

 Sign up with a Bookmaker